ThomasMcDonald/BarcodeScanner/README.md

 make own barcode component
-barcode camera needs to full screen put a lil built barcode in list item when clicking the list item you get a modal with barcode preview and all data
+barcode camera needs to full screen when clicking the list item you get a modal with barcode preview and all data
 	with delete and edit
+	only let the user edit the title of the QR code, defauilt to 'QR CODE'